 The seventh yoga pose is Vrksasana or modern name Tree Pose

-Benefits of practicing Vrksasana:
+Benefits of practising Vrksasana:

 Strengthening the thighs, calves, ankles, and spine, stretching the inner groin and thighs, strengthening the back, improves posture and body balance.